 Then finish your weekend in the Cotswolds with a walk around one of the area’s beautiful gardens.
 Depending on what time of year you’re visiting, there are a few places open for a limited season.
-There’s the snowdrops at Colesbourne Park in February, Cotswold Lavender fields in Snowshill in June/July, Confetti Flower Fields in Pershore in August or autumn colours at Westonbirt and Batsford arboretums in September and October.
+There’s the snowdrops at Colesbourne Park in February, Cotswold Lavender fields in Snowshill and Confetti Flower Fields in Pershore in June/July, or the autumn colours at Westonbirt and Batsford arboretums in September and October.

 As well as plants and flowers there are follies and viewpoints, restored to their former glory based on a painting from the time.
 Then pop into Painswick for tea – the village was the birthplace of the Twining tea-producing family so they know how to make a good cuppa.

 Painswick is a favourite spot for artists, set around St Mary’s Church which has 99 neatly trimmed yew trees in its churchyard – legend has it that if a 100th tree is planted it never survives.
-Finally, feast on a Champagne afternoon tea or keep it simple with scones, jam and cream at The Painswick before heading home.
+Finally, toast to a great weekend with a Champagne afternoon tea or keep it simple with a classic scones, jam and cream at The Painswick before heading home.